Size of the Oberth Class

 150m - two decks If we stick to two decks in the saucer, 150m would be required to provide reasonable deck heights, matching what we have seen inside the ship.
 The problems with the cargo bay doors and the turbolifts would be mitigated a bit.
 The vessel would be somewhat larger, but still overall quite small for a crew of 80 and all the required equipment.

-220m - three decks The ship could have three instead of two decks in the saucer which would solve the problem with the window rows.
+220m - three decks The ship could have three instead of two decks in the saucer.
+This would solve the issue with the window rows.
 The cargo bay doors would be tall enough, but they would occupy one and a half decks.
 The ship would have to be more than 200m long in this case, rather 220m, to provide reasonable deck heights.
-Still, the bridge couldn't be located in the dome, but would have to be submerged into the saucer.
+The bridge still couldn't be located in the dome, but would have to be submerged into the saucer.
 We would have to disregard both the 2-deck MSD and the four deck model by Greg Jein.

 220m - two decks plus Jefferies tubes It may be possible to reconcile the model and the MSD of the Vico interpreting two of the four apparent decks on the model as Jefferies tubes.
 Knowing that Jefferies tubes are not consistent with MSDs on other ship classes either, this would not really be a stretch.
 However, it would require to inflate the vessel to a similar size as if it had three decks.